arthur-schnitzler/pmb-service/README.md

 ## set up new instance

 in order to avoid errors on a new instance you'll need to set an environment variable `PMB_NEW=whatever`.
 After you run the inital `python manage.py migrate` you should `unset PMB_NEW`

+## vite

+* bundling js-code (used for network-vis) is not part of the docker-setup
+* for development make sure the vite-dev-server is running `pnpm run vite`
+* for building new bundle, run `pn run build`